 However, while the bank continues to back oil and gas projects, it is also investing in cleaner technologies, particularly in the natural gas sector, which is seen as a transition fuel.
 Over the next few decades, Kale said Afeximbank will support a phased transition from a hydrocarbon-dominated energy mix to a more balanced approach.

-PwC’s Omontuemhen said that while Africa is committed to decarbonisation, it must take a realistic approach, considering the continent’s current power and energy security situation and the fact that it is the least emitter, accounting for only 3-4% of the global total.
+PwC’s Omontuemhen said that while Africa is committed to decarbonisation, it must take a realistic approach, considering the continent’s current power and energy security situation and the fact that it is the least emitter, accounting for only 3% to 4% of the global total.
 The continent, he said, has diverse energy challenges, with North Africa enjoying a more secure energy situation, while sub-Saharan and southern Africa face significant obstacles.
 Additionally, there are disparities between rural and urban areas in terms of meeting energy needs.

 “Our position at PwC is that Africa must use its abundant resources to do the transition.
 We must go at the pace that makes sense for Africa,” he stressed.